Min Jin Leehttps://barclayagency.com/speakers/min-jin-lee

 Lee is a writer whose award-winning fiction explores the intersection of race, ethnicity, immigration, class, religion, gender, and identity of a diasporic people.
 Pachinko, her second novel, is an epic story which follows a Korean family who migrates to Japan; it is the first novel written for an adult, English-speaking audience about the Korean-Japanese people .

 Min Jin Lee is a recipient of fiction fellowships from the Guggenheim Foundation, the Radcliffe Institute of Advanced Study at Harvard, and the New York Foundation for the Arts.
 Her second novel Pachinko was a finalist for the National Book Award for Fiction, runner-up for the Dayton Literary Peace Prize, winner of the Medici Book Club Prize, and a New York Times 10 Best Books of 2017.
 A New York Times Bestseller, Pachinko was also a Top 10 Books of the Year for BBC, Canadian Broadcasting Corporation, and the New York Public Library.
 Pachinko was a selection for “Now Read This,” the joint book club of PBS NewsHour and The New York Times.
 It was on over 75 best books of the year lists, including NPR, PBS, and CNN.
 Pachinko will be translated into over 30 languages and is an international bestseller.
 President Barack Obama selected Pachinko for his recommended reading list, calling it, “a powerful story about resilience and compassion.”
-Apple ordered to series a television adaptation of Pachinko.
+Apple TV has ordered to series a television adaptation of Pachinko.

 Her writings have appeared in The New Yorker, NPR’s Selected Shorts, One Story, The New York Review of Books, The New York Times, The New York Times Magazine, The New York Times Book Review, The Times Literary Supplement, The Guardian, Condé Nast Traveler, The Times of London, Food & Wine, Vogue and The Wall Street Journal.
 She served as a columnist for the Chosun Ilbo, the leading newspaper of South Korea.